 The basic model, a simple Bertrand setting, with two identical firms selling identical goods, is briefly described in section 2.
 A more formal description of the mechanics of the reinforcement learning algorithm that we investigate makes up the rest of that section.
 A core result, expanding on figure 1 above, is contained in section 3.
 There the full set of computational results for this base case is provided.
-These results mirror those in figure 1 when the future has no value (the discount factor, $\beta = 0$); i.e., asynchronous updating leads to supra-competitive pricing while synchronous updating does not.
+These results mirror those in figure 1-when the future has no value (the discount factor, $\beta = 0$); i.e., asynchronous updating leads to supra-competitive pricing while perfect synchronous updating does not.
 The computational results delve deeper into why this is the case.

-The asynchronous result is a function of how the algorithm searches through, and updates the value of, actions.
+The asynchronous result is a function of how the algorithm updates the value of the action taken.
 In a market with competing AI pricing algorithms, both will choose to play the same action in a period if that action is perceived to have the highest value by both algorithms.
-When subsequent updating does not decrease the value attached to this action, this action will become a "rest point" and the AIAs will have converged to a set of stable prices.
+When subsequent updating does not decrease the value attached to this action, or increase the value attached to other actions, the current action will become a "rest point" and the AIs will have converged to a set of stable prices.
 Computational results show that this process leads to supra-competitive pricing.

-We then provide a proposition with two parts, one of which formalizes the asynchronous computational results, and the other shows that synchronous updating, absent any value being placed on the future (i.e., $\beta=0$) leads to competitive (Nash) pricing.
-The proposition requires only mild regularity conditions; in particular it allows for history-dependent pricing, different demand systems, and so on.
-So we view the computational results as robust, and it provides a way of computing Nash equilibrium prices when they are needed for comparisons.
+We then provide a proposition with two parts, one of which formalizes the asynchronous computational results, and the other shows that perfect synchronous updating, absent any value being placed on the future (i.e., $\beta = 0$) leads to competitive (Nash) pricing.
+The proposition requires only mild regularity conditions; in particular it allows for history-dependent pricing, different demand systems and so on, provided the algorithm is programed to maximize current profits.
+So we view the computational results as robust.
+Indeed they provide a way of computing Nash equilibrium prices anytime they are needed.

-We then delve deeper into the behavior underlying the rest points reached by synchronous and asynchronous updating by showing that each satisfies one of the two sets of equilibrium conditions used in the Experienced Based Equilibrium (EBE) paper of Fershtman and Pakes (2012).
-Asynchronous updating finds rest points that are EBE, while synchronous updating finds restpoints that satisfy the Restricted Experienced Based Equilibrium (REBE) concept.
+We then delve deeper into the behavior underlying the rest points reached by perfect synchronous and asynchronous updating by showing that each satisfies one of the two sets of equilibrium conditions used in the Experienced Based Equilibrium (EBE) paper of Fershtman and Pakes (2012).
+Asynchronous updating finds rest points that are EBE, while perfect synchronous updating finds rest-points that satisfy the Restricted Experienced Based Equilibrium (REBE) concept.
 This result does not require $\beta = 0$ or any restriction on the profit function or the state space (so it allows for history-dependent strategies).
 It therefore provides a basis for understanding the rest points generated by the broader range of algorithms we turn to next.

 The base case is extended in a variety of ways in section 5.
-Section (5.1) extends the $\beta = 0$ case to allow for increases in the number of firms, experimentation, and intermediate cases lying between the extremes of synchronous and asynchronous updating7.
+Section (5.1) extends the $\beta = 0$ case to allow for increases in the number of firms, experimentation, and intermediate cases lying between the extremes of perfect synchronous and asynchronous updating8.
 Section (5.2) first uses the equilibrium concepts introduced earlier to explain why the results for the $\beta > 0$ case can be different, and then considers the extensions listed above for that case.

 As would be expected, having more firms in a market mitigates the price inflation induced by asynchronous updating.
 In the static setting ($\beta = 0$), a market with five firms displays little propensity to settle on a price above competitive levels.

-Experimentation in this setting means that the AIA periodically chooses a sub-optimal action to explore its payoff.8 At first glance this experimentation may seem like a substitute for the informationally demanding process of synchronous updating.
-We cannot discuss rest points if experimentation continues indefinitely.
-As a result we provide a series of examples in which experimentation is allowed to occur for twice the length of time that the base case asynchronous algorithm takes to converge.
-Experimentation is then stopped and the algorithm is continued until it reaches a rest point.
+Experimentation means that the AI periodically chooses a sub-optimal action to explore its payoff.9 At first glance this experimentation may seem like a substitute for the informationally demanding process of perfect synchronous updating.
+Since, we cannot discuss rest points if experimentation continues indefinitely, we provide a series of examples in which experimen-